carpentries-incubator/gap-lesson/index.md

 > ## Prerequisites
 >
 > The lesson is oriented on learners possessing the minimal theoretical
-> background (at least at the level of undergraduate group theory course)
+> background (at least at the level of an undergraduate group theory course)
-> and willing to learn how the concepts from abstract algebra may be
+> and willing to learn how concepts from abstract algebra may be
 > explored using computational tools.
 > No previous experience of working with GAP is required.
 >
-> Learners need to understand the concepts of files and directories
+> Learners only need to understand the concepts of files and directories
-> (including home and working directories) and know only how to start GAP.
+> (including home and working directories) and know how to start GAP.
 {: .prereq}

 > ## Getting ready